brentvollebregt/nitratine.net/_posts/2018-08-12-clearing-my-twitter-with-jquery.md

 * content
 {:toc}

-A while ago I had decided that I would want to keep my Twitter handle that I used for my bot, so I needed to remove all the re-tweets, follows and liked tweets from this account.
-One option was to create a new account under a different email and move the handle over, but I wanted to keep the handle under the email address it is currently under so that was not an option.

-I then decided to use a bulk tweet deleter tool online to delete tweets on my account; unfortunately this has "broken" my twitter account.
-There are tweets I have re-tweeted that I can not un-re-tweet and the counts for Tweets and Likes on my profile are now way out.

-This article will go over how I used jQuery on twitter.com to get rid of the tweets I still could access and unfollow people in bulk.
-I was not able to delete everything as I have lost access to some tweets but this got rid of quite a few and I feel this method would work if you haven't used a bulk tool.
+This article will go over how I used jQuery on twitter.com to delete all my tweets and remove all my likes and accounts I follow.

+I have seen many people report about how bulk twitter deleters can 'break' an account; this has also occurred to me.
+At the end of this, I also provide a method to help with deleting broken tweets that you cannot delete/un-retweet.

 <!-- more -->

 ## Unfollowing Accounts
-I first wanted to remove all the users my bot followed.
+I first wanted to remove all the users my [bot](/python-retweet-bot/) followed.
 Going into the ["Following"](https://twitter.com/following) tab in twitter shows everyone you have followed with blue buttons that go red and change text to "Unfollow" when you hover on them.

 ![Unfollow Button](/images/clearing-my-twitter-with-jquery/unfollow_btn.png)